-Cape Kiwanda, Oregon Coast: Complete Travel Guide, Info
+Cape Kiwanda, Oregon Coast: Complete Travel Guide, Hiking, Recreation, Safety, History

 By Oregon Coast Beach Connection staff

-At about 240 feet high (measuring the dune), Cape Kiwanda is still not the tallest of the three capes, but it makes it the tallest dune on the entire coastline.
+At about 230 feet high (measuring the dune - but 255 feet with the canopy), Cape Kiwanda is still not the tallest of the three capes, but it makes it the tallest dune on the entire coastline.

 This guide takes you through many basics of the cape, as well as facts and travel tips not found anywhere else.
 However, there are numerous details here that will really assist your visit.
 Look for the links to even more information on the various subjects.